1956 Chrysler 300B 2-dr hardtop sport coupe, V-8

 At A Glance

-Year Body/Style Number Model Number VIN cid bhp/rpm Torque Lifters Heads CR Induction Axle Ratio WB in.
+Year Body Style Model Number VIN cid bhp/rpm Torque Lifters Heads CR Induction Axle Ratio WB in.
 Wt lbs bhp/ci lbs/bhp Price Production

 Engine Compartment